 Colour: Deep amber / rich polished oak

-Nose: malt with very slight aniseed followed by aromatic currants and raisins.
+Nose: Malt with very slight aniseed followed by aromatic currants and raisins.

 Palate: Rich creamy toffee gradually opening with slightly toasted marzipan and currants with hints of marshmallow.